-Data: We will first use data collected in western Oregon and then expand to other key regions in CAFS.
+Data: We will first use FIA data collected in Klamath and Jackson counties of western Oregon and Carbon Project Data collected by Green Diamond Resources in Klamath and then expand to other key regions in CAFS.
 The data include:

 - 1. Individual inventory plot, stand and polygon-level summaries - 2.
 Sentinel data, including mean reflectance values from selected Sentinel-2 bands and other derived variables